Students and Alumni

 Student Ambassadors Program

-The Miller Center has launched its new Student Ambassadors Program .
-Ten undergraduate students have been selected to focus on student outreach efforts to increase student attendance and involvement at Miller Center events and improve our visibility on-Grounds during the 2012-2013 school year.
-Ambassadors will also work on an independent research project using Miller Center materials to track a governance or policy issue across presidential administrations.
+The Miller Center launched its new Student Ambassadors Program in the 2012-2013 school year by naming ten undergraduate students to focus on student outreach efforts to increase student attendance and involvement at Miller Center events and improve our visibility on-Grounds.
+In addition to publicity efforts, ambassadors also provided assistance on our programmatic work by contributing blogs entries to “Riding the Tiger,” creating briefing materials on Forum speakers, and assisting in the planning for the Secrets & Traditions event.
 Please read this overview of the Student Ambassador Program to learn more about the program and its commitments.
-A sample research project can be found here.

 - Maria Bennici is a fourth-year student from Walkersville, Maryland double majoring in Foreign Affairs and French.
 She is a 2012 Harrison Undergraduate Award Winner for a project undertaken with another Miller Center student employee Sam Carrigan.